 Selling insurance products comes with its own unique set of lead gen challenges, not least among them the fact that prospects are either a) reluctant to admit they need what you’re selling, as is often the case with life insurance products or b) afraid to plan for one of their own looming obstacles, namely, how they will fund their retirement.

-All of this is why, year after year, advisors name lead generation as the No. 1 issue that can make or break a practice.
+This is why, year after year, advisors name lead generation as the No. 1 issue that can make or break a practice.
 It takes creativity to overcome this barrier, especially with the threat of competition emerging from non-traditional channels.
 How to do it?
 The savviest advisors are finding solutions that work naturally for their practice, whether it’s cornering an underserved niche market, finding ready referrals through networking organizations or investing in technologies that will deliver more qualified leads in less time.

 Play your cards right and you might find yourself sharing this sentiment, voiced by one of our survey respondents: “I have too many leads and am having a difficult time finding the right person to hire to assist me.”